csingley/ofxtools/docs/client.rst

 Of course, typing this kind of command gets old very quickly.
 You can store these details in a config file for reuse:

--  Copy ``~/.config/ofxtools/ofxget_example.cfg`` to
+-  Copy ``</path/to/ofxtools>/config/ofxget_example.cfg`` to
-   ``~/.config/ofxtools/ofxget.cfg`` and edit.
+  ``</path/to/user/config/directory>/ofxtools/ofxget.cfg``.
+  On Linux and Mac, the user config directory should be ``.config`` inside your home directory.
+  On Windows, the user config directory should be ``AppData\Roaming`` inside your user folder.
--  Add a section for your financial institution, including URL, account information, login, etc.  See comments within the example file.
+-  Edit your copy of ``ofxget.cfg``, adding sections for your financial institutions, including URL, account information, username, etc.
+  See comments within the example file.

-Since ``ofxtools`` already has connection information for American Express, our own config file would just look like this:
+Since ``ofxtools`` already has connection information for American Express, our own ``ofxget.cfg`` here would just look like this:

 .. code-block:: ini